Culture of the Republican era in China: Fiction

 Fiction of the period combined mature style of writing with social analysis.
 Famous authors in the period include Mao Dun, Lao She, Shen Congwen, Zhang Tianyi, Ba Jin and Wu Zuxiang.

 Mao Dun's major pieces of fiction are Eclipse (1928), Hong or Rainbow (1933), and Ziye or Midnight.
 His early work experiment with the late Qing social novel with naturalism or realism, European technique.
 The technique was reflected through his careful arrangement of material, and the new objective point of view narrative.
 Characters was portrayed as a sufferer from social and economical influence.
 The novel shows a tragic concern that the class society will be extinct.
-In The Rainbow(1930),an urban intellectual represented a heroine.
+In The Rainbow(1930), an urban intellectual represented a heroine.
 The story presented about young women running away from her middle-class family to join the May Thirties movement in Shanghai.
 The novel contains 500 pages.
 The set up was a massive construction of urban society in Shanghai.
 Characters are varied from bankers, landlords, students and so on while workers were not focused.

 Shen Congwen was also one popular.
 He and Lao She revealed the negative opinion toward urbanization.
 In Alice's Travel in China or A'li'ssu Chung-Kuo you-chi, Shen criticized the pretentious and hypocritical way of living of urban people.
 He sympathized on rural character who lived in the city.
 He tried to show that the rural characters processed 'noble savage' quality like honesty.
 The rural people are morally superior than those who live in the cities.
 Other novels included Long River and Boarder Town (1934).

 Lao She's vision is more toward real values of old China.
 His novels convey that older generation of Chinese was simple, sincere, and honest.
 He lived in Peking which contained various element of traditional China.
 His most famous novel is Camel Hsiang-tzu.
 The novel shows the downturn of Peking due to the erupted social change and corruption.
 The city is portrayed to be destroyed by the 'modernising' force.
 The heroine named Hsiang-tzu were victimised by many influence such as the environmental, economical changes, and the immoral middle class.
 This theme was also repeatedly stated in his other works.
 His leftist idea attempt to stimulate the public opinion for urgent collective action.
 After the liberation, the socialist reality was more powerful than he expected.
-He then commit a suicide or was murdered in 1966.
+He then committed suicide or was murdered in 1966.